Rainbow Eye Disorder

 Extensive analysis of genetic variants associated with the RPE65 gene may provide evidence for considerations of human gene therapy for RPE65-associated Leber’s congenital amaurosis on visual function.

-• Using clinical whole exome sequencing, with analysis of over 20,000 genes coupled with review of disorder-specific genes, this test overcomes the low-diagnostic yield limitation of gene-panel and array-based testing.
+• Using clinical whole genome sequencing, with analysis of over 20,000 genes coupled with review of disorder-specific genes, this test overcomes the low-diagnostic yield limitation of gene-panel and array-based testing.

-• Whole-Exome Analysis - Multiple retinal disorders and their associated pathogenic genetic variants will be reviewed.
+• Whole-Genome Analysis - Multiple retinal disorders and their associated pathogenic genetic variants will be reviewed.

 • Up-to-the-minute, newly-reported genes are automatically included for analysis.